Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Quickly and easily make steamed and sautéed Brussels sprouts with your Instant Pot in under 30 minutes.
-These tender on the inside, pan crisped Brussels sprouts make the perfect vegetarian side dish for any weeknight meal!
+These tender on the inside, pan-crisped Brussels sprouts make the perfect vegetarian side dish for any weeknight meal!

 I never ate Brussels sprouts when I was in India and when I first had it in the US, I wasn’t quite enthralled.
-That is, until I tried honey-roasted Brussels sprouts.
+That is until I tried honey-roasted Brussels sprouts.
 It had the perfect melt-in-the-mouth texture – soft on the inside and crispy on the outside.
-I have been in love with these sprouts ever since, and it often finds its way into our weekly rotation.
+I have been in love with these sprouts ever since, and it often finds their way into our weekly rotation.

 What are Brussels sprouts?